ebics-java/ebics-java-client/README.md

 - [Getting started](https://github.com/honza-toegel/ebics-java-client/wiki/Getting-Started)

 ### Functionality
+The web UI uses REST API backend to execute EBICS orders.
+The core EBICS API is fork of the Java open source [EBICS java client](https://github.com/uwemaurer/ebics-java-client/) repository.
+Thanks a lot for all contributions, otherwise this repo would not be here :-)

 Main differences with this fork:

 - Web UI (SPA based on vue3), instead of console client